chriswayg/hackintosh-opencore/Tools/README.md

 ![](images/2022-03-09-22-46-39-image.png)

 **autoping 1.02** for Mac is a product of Memset Ltd released 2015-01-22.
 Compatible with Mac OS X 10.7 or later.
-Tested up to Monterey.It used to be available on the Apple App Store.
+Tested up to Monterey.
+It used to be available on the Apple App Store.